Harry is a longtime horseracing fan who also writes about history, music, and science.

 The History of the Belmont Stakes

-The first ever Belmont Stakes was held in 1868, making it the oldest of the three Triple Crown races..
-The race was named for its financial sponsor, August Belmont Sr., a successful NYC entrepreneur, who financed the first race.
-However, this sporting event did not occur at the Elmont track, where the contest is held today, but instead, the event happened at Jerome Park, which was located in the Bronx.
+The first-ever Belmont Stakes was held in 1868, making it the oldest of the three Triple Crown races.
+The race was named for its financial sponsor, August Belmont Sr., a successful NYC entrepreneur.
+However, this first event did not occur at the Elmont track where the contest is held today.
+Instead, the event happened at Jerome Park in the Bronx.
 Incidentally, Jerome Park is named for another New York City financial whiz, Leonard Jerome.

 The race continued to be held in the Bronx until 1890, when it was moved to the nearby Morris Park Race Course.
-Here, it remained until 1905, when the newly built Belmont Park track in the town of Elmont became the new home for the Belmont Stakes.
+There it remained until 1905, when the newly built Belmont Park track in the town of Elmont became the new home for the Belmont Stakes.
 The race has remained on Long Island until the present day.
-However, the event has not been continuous, as it was canceled in 1911 and 1912, due to the short-lived prohibition of betting on horse races in New York state.
+However, the event has not been continuous, as it was canceled in 1911 and 1912 due to the short-lived prohibition of betting on horse races in New York State.

 Development of the Triple Crown

-Another obstacle to the development of the Triple Crown was transportation of the horses, for before the development of the internal combustion engine, moving a horse by train could be quite costly and not very efficient.
-As a result, owners did not take their animals too far from their home base to compete in a race.
+Another obstacle to the development of the Triple Crown was the transportation of the horses, for before the development of the internal combustion engine, moving a horse by train was quite costly and not very efficient.
+As a result, owners did not take their animals too far from their home bases to compete in a race.

 The Longest Yard

-Because of its extra 1/4 mile in length, the Belmont Stakes is often referred to as "The Test of Champions".
-The extra two furlongs (there are eight furlongs in a mile), changes this race to a contest of stamina and endurance.
-Whereas the Derby and the Preakness may test the speed of a young horse, the Belmont Stakes allows spectators to see which jockey can best pace his steed on the longer journey around the track.
+Because of its extra 1/4 mile in length, the Belmont Stakes is often referred to as "The Test of Champions."
+The two extra furlongs (there are eight furlongs in a mile) change this race to a contest of stamina and endurance.
+Whereas the Derby and the Preakness may test the speed of a young horse, the Belmont Stakes allows spectators to see which jockey can best pace their steed on the longer journey around the track.

-Even if you have just followed a few horse races, most likely you have heard the term, "furlong" thrown around, at least once or twice.
-In case you're wondering about the origin, the word can be traced back to medieval England, when an acre was measured as a furlong wide and a furlong in length.
+Even if you have just followed a few horse races, most likely you have heard the term "furlong" thrown around at least once or twice.
+In case you're wondering about the origin, the word can be traced back to medieval England, where an acre was measured as a furlong wide and a furlong long.
 Since there are eight furlongs in a mile, a square mile would contain 64 acres with each acre being 220 by 220 yards.
-Today, the term, "furlong" is reserved almost exclusively for horse racing.
+Today, the term "furlong" is reserved almost exclusively for horse racing.

 Secratariat's Amazing Victory at the 1973 Belmont Stakes

-In 1973, Secratariat was involved in a neck and neck race with another horse, called Sham, at least for the first half of the race.
+In 1973, Secratariat was involved in a neck-and-neck race with a horse called Sham—at least for the first half of the race.
 Then Secretariat ran away with the contest, leaving Sham in the dust and winning by just over 30 lengths.
-In the process, the horse set a world's record for twelve furlongs on a dirt track, which still stands today.
+In the process, the horse set a world record for twelve furlongs on a dirt track, which still stands today.
 Since that day, all the Belmont Stakes races are compared with Secretariat's great victory.
 So far, not one horse has come close.

 © 2018 Harry Nielsen